FlexWilliams/sveltekit-supabase/project_mgmt/TASKS.md

   status
   )
 - For now just a card list with button to cancel (ie remove rental from db) and link to stuff page
-- stuff detail page should show item as rented is rented (button disbaled)
+- stuff detail page should show item as rented is rented (button disabled)

 ### Acceptance Criteria: